Skip to the main content.

 Breaking Down Holy Week: How Parents Can Share the Story with Kids

-Holy Week is the finale to Lent, a 40-day season of reflection, prayer, and preparation for Easter.
-For families, it’s a chance to walk with Jesus through His final days on Earth.
-Here’s how to explain this journey to children, using simple language and engaging resources like Hey-0 Stories of The Bible: The Story of Easter for Kids.
+Holy Week is often seen as the culmination of Lent, a 40-day season of reflection, prayer, and preparation for Easter.
+For Christian families, it’s a chance to walk with Jesus through His final days on Earth.
+Here’s how to explain this journey to children, using simple language and engaging resources.

 Lent & Holy Week: What’s the Connection?